-On 5 August 2019, India’s Parliament passed a resolution proposed by Home Minister Amit Shah to revoke Jammu and Kashmir’s temporary special status, or autonomy, granted under Article 370 of the Indian Constitution.
-Jammu and Kashmir, a region administered by India as a state, includes the larger part of Kashmir, a source of contention between India, Pakistan, and China since 1 August 1947.
+On 5 August 2019, the Parliament of India passed a resolution proposed by Home Minister Amit Shah to revoke Jammu and Kashmir’s temporary special status, or autonomy, granted under Article 370 of the Indian Constitution.
+Jammu and Kashmir, a region administered by India as a state, includes the larger part of Kashmir, a source of contention between India, Pakistan, and China.

 ABROGATION OF ARTICLE 370

-Indian constitution’s Article 370 grants special status to Jammu and Kashmir.
-A region located in the northern part of the Indian subcontinent administered by India from 1954 to 31 October 2019, giving it the power to have a separate constitution, a state flag, and autonomy over the state’s internal administration.
+Indian constitution’s Article 370 granted special status to Jammu and Kashmir.
+A region located in the northern part of the Indian subcontinent administered by India from 1954 to 31 October 2019, the state had a separate constitution, a state flag, and autonomy over the state’s internal administration.

-The Indian-administered Jammu and Kashmir area is part of the broader Kashmir region, which has been a source of contention between India, Pakistan, and, to a lesser extent, China since 1947.
+The Indian-administered Jammu and Kashmir area was part of the broader Kashmir region, which has been claimed simultaneously by India, Pakistan, and, to a lesser extent, China since 1947.

-The Indian constitution’s Part XXI, headed “Temporary, Transitional, and Special Provisions,” contains Article 370.
-It said that the Jammu and Kashmir Constituent Assembly would have the authority to recommend the degree to which the Indian constitution would apply to the state.
+The Indian constitution’s Part XXI, was headed “Temporary, Transitional, and Special Provisions’ Article 370.
+The Jammu and Kashmir Constituent Assembly would have the authority to recommend the degree to which the Indian constitution would apply to the state.

-The state assembly may even repeal Article 370 entirely, making the whole Indian Constitution applicable to the state.
+The state assembly may even repeal Article 370 entirely, rendering the whole Indian Constitution applicable to the state.

-Following the convening of the state constituent assembly, it proposed which parts of the Indian constitution should apply to the state on which the 1954 Presidential Order was founded.
+Following the convening of the state constituent assembly, the article proposed the parts of the Indian constitution applicable to the state.
+A Presidential Order was passed in 1954 to this effect.
 Article 370 was declared a permanent component of the Indian Constitution after the state constituent assembly disbanded without advocating its repeal.

 The Government of India issued a Presidential Decree on August 5, 2019, replacing the 1954 order and applying the articles of the Indian constitution to Jammu and Kashmir.
 The ruling was based on a two-thirds majority resolution voted by both houses of India’s parliament.
 A subsequent order on August 6 rendered all of Article 370’s sections ineffective, save clause 1.